andyferris/TransposedVectors.jl/README.md

     conventions would make the first expression a vector, but never the second).

-For completeness: we also allow linear algebra objects to be scaled by a *scalar* and to be added to and subtracted from each other, if they are of the same type and have the same dimensions.
+For completeness: we also allow linear algebra objects to be scaled by a *scalar* and to be added to and subtracted from each other, if they are of the same class and have the same dimensions.
 For complex matrices, we often replace the "ᵀ" with a conjugate transpose (Hermitian conjugate) "ᴴ" or superscipt "†".
 Some matrices are invertible, and even if not, matrix equations can be "solved"